Skip to Content

 Office Desk

-The desk is a repurposed dining table with many vintage office supplies like the vintage typewriter and rotary phone.
+The desk is a repurposed dining table with many vintage and slightly worn office supplies, such as a typewriter and rotary phone.

-The desk chair is also an antique find with an updated chair cushion.
+The desk chair is also an antique but has an updated chair cushion.

 Desk with vintage typewriter and rotary telephone on repurposed dining table.